 Greetings one and all!
 My walks have taken me to some of London’s most famous parks including Hyde Park, Green Park, and St James’s Park.
 Today, I visit another one of the capital’s beauty natural areas, Regent’s Park.
 From there I’ll go past the distinctive BT (British Telecom) Tower before ending in my final destination of Soho Square!

 My journey begins in one of London’s eight Royal Park, Regent’s Park.
 Designed by John Nash, the park covers 395 acres of land and includes the Queen Mary’s Gardens which features over 12,000 roses of 400 varieties!

-Originally part of the vast Forest of Middlesex, known as Marylebone Park, in 1538 the land was seized by King Henry VII.
+Originally part of the vast Forest of Middlesex, known as Marylebone Park, in 1538 the land was seized by King Henry VIII.
 He turned the 554 acres of land into a hunting chase, and for the next 50 years it became a place where the King and Queen would entertain visiting dignitaries.

 However, between 1649 and 1660 after the Civil War, the Commonwealth Government under Oliver Cromwell chopped down many the park’s trees to help pay off the debts from the war.
 When Cromwell died, Charles II became King and the park returned to the crown.
 Over the next 150 years the land was leased out to tenant farmers as hunting had gone out of fashion.

 In 1811, there became a greater financial opportunity to start building on parkland than farming on it, and the new Prince Regent, later King George IV, wanted to take advantage of this.
 This lead to designs being produced for a new summer palace in the grounds.

 The government architect, John Nash, was the man behind the redesigned park which was renamed Regent’s Park.
 The park featured a huge lake, canal, and the new royal residence.
 56 villas and a series of grand regency terraces were built within the park by John Nash to pay for it.